 We may not be able to initiate or continue clinical trials for our local programmed-release drug delivery product candidates or our other product candidates that we may develop if we are unable to locate and enroll a sufficient number of eligible patients to participate in these trials as required by the FDA, the EMA or similar regulatory authorities outside the United States.
 Although there is a significant prevalence of disease in the areas of ophthalmology in which we are focused, we may nonetheless experience unanticipated difficulty with patient enrollment.
 For example, in the third quarter of 2017, we initiated a Phase 1 clinical trial of OTX-TIC outside the United States.
 After several months, after not enrolling any patients, we closed this trial in the second quarter of 2018.
-Additionally, we intended to initiate a Phase 1 clinical trial of OTX-TKI outside the United States in 2018, and we started dosing patients in the first quarter of 2019.
+Additionally, we intended to initiate a

+Phase 1 clinical trial of OTX-TKI outside the United States in 2018, but we were unable to start dosing patients until the first quarter of 2019.